Alioio/A3-hcds-hcc-bias/README.md

  ### Resources used
  _____________________________________________

-The environment dependencies can be installed via pip install -r requirements.txt.
+The environment dependencies can be installed via `pip install -r requirements.txt`.
 I recommend installing in a Conda environment running Python version 3.7.

 Documentation for Python can be found here: https://docs.python.org/3.7/ Documentation for Jupyter Notebook can be found here: https://jupyter.org/documentation